jortsmoder/wikiofdark.art/docs/index.md

 In general, if you are new, the order I would reccomend is approximately:

-1. Start permanent hair removal
+1. Start trying to do gamete storage
-2. Do gamete storage
+2. Start permanent hair removal
-3. Start HRT
+3. Once gamete storage done, start HRT
 4. Do voice training
 5. Worry about other things (or possibly not)